jiasquaredfu/Wyss-Institute-Protein-Design-Workshops/README.md

 *insert table*

-<b>Helpful Resources:</br>
+<b>Helpful Resources:</b><br>
 [Here](https://www.geeksforgeeks.org/linux-unix/linux-commands-cheat-sheet/) is a comprehensive cheat sheet for reference <br>
 [Here](https://gitlab.com/slackermedia/bashcrawl) is a game that helps you build up your Linux muscle memory! <br>

-# Install Dependencies
+# Workshop Walkthrough: Install Dependencies

-Before downloading the 3 machine learning models which comprise the protein design pipeline (RFDiffusion, ProteinMPNN, Alphafold), a few packages need to be downloaded first:
+<b> A few packages need to be installed before we can download and run the 3 machine learning models which comprise the protein design pipeline (RFDiffusion, ProteinMPNN, Alphafold): </b>

 ## On Mac
 1. Install [anaconda distributor](https://www.anaconda.com/download)